Resay2k/Docify/README.md

 ### 4.1 Image Representation

 When an image is read into variable using the OpenCV library, it is stored in a numpy array.
 The array is a 2D matrix with each element representing an image pixel.
-Aside from height and width, these arrays also have 3rd dimension that represents the number of ‘channels’ it has:
+Aside from height and width, these arrays also have 3rd dimension that represents the number of channels it has:

 1. Gray scale images are held in single channel arrays with pixel values ranging from 0-255.
-The channel holds the ‘grayness of a pixel’.
-0 representing white and 255 representing.
+The channel holds the grayness of a pixel.
+0 representing the color white and 255 representing black.
 2. RGB images are held in 3 channel arrays with pixel values ranging from 255*255*255.
-The channels represent how red, green or blue a pixel is.
+The channels represent how red, green and blue a pixel is, respectively.
 3. RGBA images are held in 4 channel arrays ranging from 255*255*255*255 with the last channel representing how transparent an image is.
-0 representing complete transparency and 255 complete opaqueness.
+0 represents complete transparency and 255 complete opaqueness.

 ### 4.2 Deep Learning